 MIT participates in the Exchange Scholar Program, which enable current graduate students to enroll at participating institutions for a set duration.
 For a list of member institutions and the further details please visit Exchange Scholar Program.

 For additional information about departmental exchange programs, please visit the MIT Global Education Office.

 A special student is a non-degree student who is admitted to take classes at MIT.
 This status does not lead to the completion of a degree, and does not further the student’s chances of gaining admission in the future.
-Applicants must apply through one of two dedicated channels in order to be considered.
+Applicants must apply through the dedicated channel in order to be considered.

 Graduate special students are individuals who have already obtained a bachelor degree and who apply through the Advanced Study Program.